turangojayev/CarND-Traffic-Sign-Classifier-Project/README.md

 predicted with high probability for those images, correspond to similarly looking signs, holds for almost in all cases.

+The first sign that I shot, was a dirty "End of speed zone 30 km/h" sign.
+Since the sign is not among classes in dataset, we can expect the probabilities to be low.
+Moreover, the road sign is dirty (what was the reason why I took it) and this should also influence the predicted results.

  ![image50]

+ It is difficult for a human eye (at least for me) to classify the resized image.
+Models will probably perform bad too.
+Predicted probabilities confirm the hypotheses above:

  ![image51]

  ![image52]

+ As we see, the highest probability is 0.223, meaning the average of the models is quite unsure of the sign.
+ We can view the whole distribution in the bar chart:

  ![image53]

+ Let's check the second image:

 ![image54]

+ This time the sign is dirty again, however, the "No entry" sign exist in our dataset and resized image resembles the ones in our dataset.
+We can expect one class being predicted with high probability.

 ![image55]

 ![image56]

 ![image57]

+ Third image is also from our dataset ("No entry"), however, the color is completely different from the ones in dataset.
+There's only one sign with yellow color in the original data ("Priority road") and the models predict similar probability for these two classes ("No entry" and "Priority road").
+Generally, the highest probability will be low.

 ![image58]

 ![image59]

 ![image60]

 ![image61]

+Fourth image ("End of zone 30 km/h") does not exist in the dataset either, yet the resized image is clearer this time in comparison to the first one.
+The sign by itself looks similar to speed limit signs (30, 80, 20) and "End of zone 80 km/h" sign.
+Some of those should appear among the top 5.

 ![image62]

 ![image63]

 ![image64]

 ![image65]

+Next image is of sign "Speed limit 130 km/h", which again, does not exist in original dataset.
+Visually similar ones are speed limit signs for 100, 120, 30, 20 80 km/h and they will most probably appear in the top 5.
+Once more, probabilities should be low.

 ![image66]

 ![image67]

 ![image68]

 ![image69]

+Let's plot the next image:

 ![image70]

+It is difficult to judge about this one, however, trunk of the body resembles "General caution" sign.

 ![image71]

 ![image72]

 ![image73]

+Priority road sign exist in our dataset and one can expect this image to be classified correctly.

 ![image74]

 ![image75]

 ![image76]

 ![image77]

+Now, some funny images that look like "No entry" sign.
+Some will be classified correctly and with more than 0.5 probability, but it won't get close to 0.9.

 ![image78]

 ![image79]

 ![image80]

 ![image81]

 ![image82]

 ![image83]

 ![image84]

 ![image85]

 ![image86]

 ![image87]

 ![image88]

 ![image89]

+As we can see, in general, results are good for test data, as well as for the new test images.

+#Visualize the Neural Network's State with Test Images
+Usually the neural networks are considered as a black box.
+However, one can also plot the activations of different layers to see the intermediate results and have an idea what is going on inside neural network.
+For example, for the test image below

+![image54]

+here are how the outputs of the convolutional layers look like.

+1st convolutional layer

 ![image90]

+2nd convolutional layer

 ![image91]

+3rd convolutional layer

 ![image92]

+From the first and second plots, it is clear, that network can detect the horizontal line in the image of the sign.